Chattanooga Child Custody Lawyers

 With the best interests of your children in mind, our lawyers will collaborate with you to create a compelling case that illuminates the meaningful relationships you have with your children through photos, videos, and stories from your children to achieve the best custody results possible.

 In some cases, child custody agreements can be negotiated during mediation.
 While this may result in fulfilling custody agreements between both parents, not all custody matters can be resolved through mediation.
-When an amicable agreement cannot be reached, our lawyers can tenaciously stand up for your rights in court.
+When an amicable agreement cannot be reached, our child custody lawyers in Chattanooga can tenaciously stand up for your rights in court.